Forcepoint/fp-pta-ansible-jenkins-node-jnlp-win/README.md

 * jenkins_node_master_url: The URL to the Jenkins master this node will connect with.
 * jenkins_node_master_user: A user on the Jenkins master that has enough permissions to add a node.
 * jenkins_node_master_password: The password for the user on the Jenkins master.
 This should be vaulted.
 * jenkins_node_user_name: The user name on Windows for creating JNLP connection with.
+  **This must be the same user the ansible connection is made with to your Windows machine.
+  The user must already exist.**
 * jenkins_node_user_password: The password for the user on Windows for creating the JNLP connection with.

 Make sure you get those passwords vaulted so they're not in plain text!